dresden-ocl/dresdenocl/README.md

 Dresden OCL is organized as a group of Eclipse Plug-ins.

 ##How to run Dresden OCL
-Dresden OCL2 for Eclipse is distributed as source code and binary jar archives.
+Dresden OCL for Eclipse is distributed as source code and binary jar archives.
 How to run the toolkit in both situation is explained below.

 a) How to run a source code distribution